 The last of the Lunch Bunch trilogy — Élisabeth à la rescousse — is now available in French from les éditions du Boréal!

 On Sunday November 1st, Susan participated in the members’ book fair at Congregation Darchei Noam.
 Other readers were Marsha Barber, Gail Benick, Renate Krakauer, and Sylvia Izzo Hunter.

 On Wednesday November 4th, Susan read with Andrea Thompson and Safia Fazlul at the Wonderful Women Writers series run by Nora Gold at OISE.

-On November 17th at 8 pm, Susan read with Robert Wiersma and Gloria Ferris at Wordsworth Books in Waterloo, Ontario.
+On November 17th, Susan read with Robert Wiersma and Gloria Ferris at Wordsworth Books in Waterloo, Ontario.
 A certain quantity of alcohol was consumed, but we’re not saying how much.
 What happens in Waterloo stays in Waterloo.

 On Saturday October 17th, Susan had a book table at The Wychwood Barns Farmers Market, named the city’s best farmer’s market by NOW magazine.
 Buy local and organic literature!

 On Wednesday October 22nd, Susan participated in Catherine Owen’s book tour for The Other 23 & a Half Hours talking about the importance, for a writer, of reviewing other people’s work.